Tsusai/SnapRaid-ShadowCopy/README.md

 # SnapRaid-ShadowCopy
-A basic Powershell Script to setup leverage shadowcopys of SnapRaid data drives.
+A Powershell Script to setup leverage shadowcopys of SnapRaid data drives.
 Needs to be edited manually for now
 As it is written now, requires snapraid-helper, but could be edited to fit one's needs.
 Runs snapraid touch prior to syncing.
 On Sundays, it will sync and scr